mongodb/mongo-cxx-driver/etc/releasing.md

 the ticket.
 Here is an
 [example comment](https://jira.mongodb.com/browse/CXX-2650?focusedCommentId=5271981&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-5271981).

-## Audit Jira ticket titles and types for use in release notes
+## Audit Jira ticket titles and types

-From the releases page click the "Release Notes" link to see a summary of tickets to be included in release notes.
-Update the ticket type and title as appropriate.
+Update Jira ticket types and titles as appropriate.
 User-facing issues should generally be either "Bug" or "New Feature".
-Non-user facing issues should generally be "Task" tickets (and will be omitted later, so you can ignore them here).
+Non-user facing issues should generally be "Task" tickets.

+## Update CHANGELOG.md

+Check Jira for tickets closed in this fix version.
+Consider updating CHANGELOG.md with notable changes not already mentioned.

 ## Clone and set up environment